dbosak01/sassy/README.md

 Note that the **sassy** family of packages is intended to be used with small and medium-sized data sets.
 It is not recommended for big data, as big data requires very careful control over which data is or is not loaded into memory.
-The **sassy** packages, on the other hand, tends to load all data into memory indiscriminately.
+The **sassy** packages, on the other hand, tend to load all data into memory indiscriminately.